50th Edwards Bayesian Research Conference January 19-20, 2012

 We hope you will accept the invitation to attend, which has more information on the conference.

-Deadline to submit papers is December 10, 2011.
-On-Line Paper Submission and Registration for the Conference.
+Deadline to submit papers is January 10, 2013 for the 2013 meetings.

 A Bit of History of these Meetings

-The 44th and succeeding conferences are now the Edwards Bayesian Research Conference, honoring Ward Edwards, who passed away in early 2005.
+The 44th and succeeding conferences are now the Edwards Bayesian Research Conference, honoring Ward Edwards, a founder of the field of behavioral decision research, who passed away in early 2005.
 In this picture, Ward and Jim Shanteau converse at an earlier meeting.
 As Ben Newall (2009) has written, "Ward Edwards is commonly regarded as the Father of behavioral decision making.
 In two papers, The Theory of Decision Making published in Psychological Bulletin in 1954 and Behavioral Decision Theory published in the Annual Review of Psychology in 1961 he founded and then subsequently gave a name to the field.
 Then in 1963 he introduced psychologists to Bayesian thinking with his paper Bayesian Statistical Inference for Psychological Research published in Psychological Review.
 These truly seminal papers have become part of the folklore of the field and their influence can hardly be overstated."
 To those accomplishments, one might add his paper in the Psychological Review on Subjective probabilities inferred from decisions in which Edwards introduced the idea of probability weighting functions that depend on the configuration of consequences, an idea that is central to Prospect Theory, which was co-authored by his former student, Amos Tversky, and Daniel Kahneman.

 Other Links